saibing/bingo/README.md

 ## FAQ

-- Please keep 'go build' or 'go list' command work ok
+- Please keep 'go list' command work ok

-> If they have some errors when they execute, these errors may affect the accuracy of the bingo's results.
+> If it have some errors when they execute, these errors may affect the accuracy of the bingo's results.